tusharsadhwani/blog/src/pages/post/builtins.md

 It shows that:

 - Line 1 creates 4 bytecodes, to load 2 constants `1` and `2` onto the stack, build a list from the top `2` values on the stack, and store it into the variable `x`.
-- Line 2 creates 6 bytecodes, it loads `print` and `x` onto the stack, and calls the function on the stack with the `1` argument on top of it.
+- Line 2 creates 6 bytecodes, it loads `print` and `x` onto the stack, and calls the function on the stack with the `1` argument on top of it (Meaning, it calls `print` with argument `x`).
 Then it gets rid of the return value from the call by doing `POP_TOP` because we didn't use or store the return value from `print(x)`.
 The two lines at the end returns `None` from the end of the file's execution, which does nothing.

-Each of these bytecodes is 2 bytes long when stored as opcodes, that's why the numbers to the left of the opcodes are spaces 2 away from each other.
-It shows that this entire code is 20 bytes long.
+Each of these bytecodes is 2 bytes long when stored as "opcodes" (the names that you are seeing, `LOAD_CONST` for example, are opcodes), that's why the numbers to the left of the opcodes are 2 away from each other.
+It also shows that this entire code is 20 bytes long.
 And indeed, if you do:

 ```python
 >>> code_obj = compile('''